smy1/swlab/python/README.md

 - __propsize__: Stands for "proportion-size".
 How small should be top video be?
 In this example, 0.25 means 25% of its original size.
 - __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
 - __excel__: What is the path and name of the Excel file that contains information regarding subfolder names and video timing?
 In this example, the excel file is stored in the main project folder.
-- __other parameters__: Leave them as "None" here since the information should be found in the Excel file.
-See the [examples.py](./examples.py) script for how to manually pass arguments to them.
+- __other parameters__: Leave them as "None" here since the arguments are found in the Excel file.
+See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

-In the __excel file__, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr" (see Figure 1 below).
+In the __excel file__ (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr" (see Figure 1 below).
 These columns are essentially the last few parameters of this function.
 While these names in the excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="280">